All posts

 4 August 2025 · 6 min read

-"Networking" is often described as if it were a sport for extroverts — a high-energy, room-filling activity that requires constant performance.
+"Networking" gets described as if it were a sport for extroverts, high-energy, room-filling, requiring constant performance.
 For introverts, that version of networking is genuinely exhausting.

-But the core of networking — finding interesting people and forming real connections — doesn't require any of that.
-The right tools can make it considerably more manageable for people who find social performance draining.
+But the core of networking, finding interesting people and forming real connections, doesn't require any of that.
+The right tools make it considerably more manageable for people who find social performance draining.

 FirstMove

-FirstMove addresses several key pain points for introverts.
-The Mutual Handshake feature is particularly relevant: both people have to opt in before any connection is made.
-For an introvert, knowing that the person you're about to approach already wants to meet you removes the single most anxiety-inducing part of the interaction.
+FirstMove addresses several pain points for introverts.
+The Mutual Handshake feature requires both people to opt in before any connection is made.
+For an introvert, knowing the person you're about to approach already wants to meet you removes the single most anxiety-inducing part of the interaction.

-The gamified ice-breaking challenges also help.
-Instead of having to manufacture small talk from nothing, you have a shared activity — which creates structure and removes some of the performance pressure.
+The gamified ice-breaking challenges help too.
+Instead of manufacturing small talk from nothing, you have a shared activity, which creates structure and reduces the performance pressure.

 Meetup

-Meetup is well-suited to introverts because the activity-based format creates built-in structure.
-You don't need to manufacture conversation — you're all there to do something together.
+Meetup works well for introverts because the activity-based format creates built-in structure.
+You don't need to manufacture conversation, you're all there to do something together.
 The activity is the scaffold.

 Groups with clear activities (book clubs, hiking, coding nights) tend to work better for introverts than general networking meetups.